dalibo/emaj/docs/en/contributing.rst

 Coding the *emaj- -devel.sql* script must follow these rules:

-* script structure: after some checks about the execution conditions that must be met, the objects are created in the following order: roles, enumerated types, sequences, tables (with their indexes and contraints), composite types, E-Maj parameters, low level functions, elementary functions that manage tables and sequences, functions that manage tables groups, general purpose functions, event triggers, grants, additional actions for the extensions.
+* script structure: after some checks about the execution conditions that must be met, the objects are created in the following order: roles, enumerated types, sequences, tables (with their indexes and contraints), composite types, E-Maj parameters, low level functions, elementary functions that manage tables and sequences, functions that manage table groups, general purpose functions, event triggers, grants, additional actions for the extensions.
 The script ends with some final operations.
 * all objects are created in the *emaj* schema, except the *_emaj_protection_event_trigger_fnct()* function, created in the *public* schema,
 * tables and sequences names are prefixed by *emaj_*
 * functions names are prefixed by *emaj_* when they are usable by end users, or by *_* for internal functions,